aertje/semaphore/README.md

 - **Priority-based scheduling**: Tasks are executed based on their priority.
 High priority tasks are started before low priority tasks once the maximum concurrency limit is reached.
 - **Configurable maximum concurrency limit**: The number of concurrent tasks is configurable, defaulting to [`GOMAXPROCS`](https://pkg.go.dev/runtime#GOMAXPROCS).
 - **Context cancellation**: Waiting tasks can optionally be cancelled using a context.
+- **Force acquire**: Tasks can bypass the maximum concurrency limit using force acquire.
+These tasks will execute immediately but still count towards the concurrency limit for regular tasks.
+This ensures critical tasks are never blocked while maintaining backpressure on non-critical tasks.

 ## Installation